All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Fat oxidation increases dramatically: Without dietary carbohydrates, your body upregulates enzymes for fat burning

-• Insulin levels drop: Low carbohydrate intake means less insulin secretion, which facilitates fat release from adipose tissue
+• Insulin levels drop: Low carbohydrate intake means less insulin secretion, which helps with fat release from adipose tissue

 • Appetite suppression: Ketone bodies themselves have appetite-suppressing effects, partly through GLP-1 pathways interestingly enough